Debate over the atomic bombings of Hiroshima and Nagasaki: Countries in conflict with the U.S.

-It is also very negative in countries that are in diplomatic conflict with the United States.
+Sentiment is also very negative in countries that are in diplomatic conflict with the United States.
 In 1959, Che Guevara, when he visited Hiroshima, said, "America did a terrible thing.
-Aren’t you Japanese angry about the atrocity that was perpetrated on you?”
-Supreme Leader of Iran Ali Khamenei said, "The United States dropped one atomic bomb on the city of Hiroshima in August 1945, massacring 100,000 people in an instant.
-Such a hegemonic army as it is clearly shows that the U.S. is morally bankrupt, atheistic, and irreligious.
+Aren't you Japanese angry about the atrocity that was perpetrated on you?"
+Cuban President Fidel Castro during a speech criticizing United States foreign policy said "We cannot ignore Hiroshima or Nagasaki, and the unnecessary use of Nuclear Weapons—a completely unnecessary use which, in any event, could have been used against military installations but instead fell on civilian populations of hundreds of thousands of inhabitants.
+It rang in the era of atomic terror in the world."
+Former Supreme Leader of Iran Ali Khamenei said, "The United States dropped one atomic bomb on the city of Hiroshima in August 1945, massacring 100,000 people in an instant.
+Such a hegemonic army as it is clearly shows that the U.S. is morally bankrupt, atheistic, and irreligious."